Kavyaeahh/Flight-Booking-App/README.md

 The application leverages Node.js as the server powered by a MongoDB database.
 Below are some key interfaces of the application.

+**If you are testing the website, please follow to the guidelines mentioned at the Development steps of this README.md file.**

 ***Main page of the web application***

 ![Screenshot (8)](https://github.com/Deviprasad0815/Airline-Management/assets/131675492/d26c0604-1cf2-4f18-b8f7-8899da728958)